mfem/mfem/.gitlab/README.md

                                https://mfem.org

-This directory contains most of the Gitlab CI configuration.
-MFEM runs both PR and nightly testing on Gitlab.
+This directory contains most of the GitLab CI configuration.
+MFEM runs both PR and nightly testing on GitLab.

 # Structure